ivancanosa/another_image_viewer/README.md

 ## TODO
 - Change "cacheFilenames.hpp" so it also works on windows.
-- Be able to insert system commands inside the image viewer.
-It would allow to perform arbitrary operations on selected images.
-- Key bindings so the user is able to execute arbitrary commands.
 - Add support for embedded in a X window.